Spot disengagement early – before it erodes your culture – with a playbook backed by decades of employee feedback expertise.

 To build a workplace where people want to stay and grow, move beyond data collection and start driving results with this sample framework for turning feedback into action.

-| Insight | Risk | Goal | Action plan | |
+| Insight and risk | Goal and action plan | |

-| Talent retention and mobility | Only 48% of employees agree or strongly agree that they see a path to growth at the company | Attrition or quiet quitting | Improve path-to-growth perception by 20 points to 68% | Hold stay interviews and streamline the process for internal promotions |
+| Talent retention and mobility | Insight Only 48% of employees agree or strongly agree that they see a path to growth at the company Risk Attrition or quiet quitting | Goal Improve path-to-growth perception by 20 points to 68% Action plan Hold stay interviews and streamline the process for internal promotions |

-| Strategic alignment | 56% of teams don’t see their work reflected in company priorities | Teams don’t move the needle on primary growth targets | Achieve a 20-point boost in the number of staff who can link their daily work to company KPIs | Anchor team goals to core KPIs and empower managers to veto work that doesn’t drive key results |
+| Strategic alignment | Insight 56% of teams don't see their work reflected in company priorities Risk Teams don’t move the needle on primary growth targets | Goal Achieve a 20-point boost in the number of staff who can link their daily work to company KPIs Action plan Anchor team goals to core KPIs and empower managers to veto work that doesn't drive key results |

-| Support and benefits | 35% of employees feel that company benefits don’t meet their needs | Top performers leave for competitors who offer the flexibility and support they need | Boost employee sentiment towards benefits by 25 points | Offer more benefits and perks, such as flexible working hours or health and wellbeing programmes, based on the feedback received |
+| Support and benefits | Insight 35% of employees feel company benefits don’t meet their needs Risk Top performers leave for competitors who offer the flexibility and support they need | Goal Boost employee sentiment toward benefits by 25 points Action plan Optimise perks, like flexibility or wellness, based on feedback |

-The data breakthrough for YES Communities came when they learned that turnover wasn’t a money problem but rather an expectations problem.
-Data showed that employees were leaving because the roles weren’t what they signed up for.
+The breakthrough for YES Communities came when they learned turnover wasn't a money problem, but an expectations problem.

 STEP 3